klarkent/ha-bp-auto-lights/README.md

   changes becomes possible, adjustments will persist until the room is vacant for a configurable duration.
 This may conflict with streaming mode.

-## Use-cases
+## 📌 Use Cases

-So far, this Blueprint has very basic use-cases.
-It does not take into account the presence of guests, or of someone sleeping.
-Those are going to be there in the future, as I get the time to implement those functions for my own home.
+Currently, this blueprint covers basic automation needs.
+It does not yet account for guest presence or sleeping detection, but these features are planned for future updates as I implement them in my own home.

-The best use-cases are so far:
+### ✅ Best Use Cases So Far:

-- Rooms where no one sleeps
+- **Rooms where no one sleeps** – Ideal for living rooms, hallways, or workspaces.
-- Rooms that don't need multi-zone settings (as the Area feature is not yet implemented)
+- **Rooms that don’t require multi-zone settings** – The area-based feature is not yet implemented.
-- Rooms that need more than one presence-sensor (it probably would not be hard to introduce, but it is not a use-case I need)
+- **Rooms with multiple presence sensors** – While support for multiple sensors isn't difficult to add, I haven’t needed this functionality yet.
-- Rooms with no special logic needed as of which scene to activate based on time or condition. (this also may be introduced at some point in time, but at the moment I feel like my knowledge of HA is not enough to implement this in a usable way in a Blueprint)
+- **Rooms with simple scene activation logic** – This blueprint does not yet handle scene selection based on time or other conditions, but I may introduce it in the future once I gain more expertise in Home Assistant.

-## Supported Devices with "special" features
+## 🛠️ Supported Devices with Special Features

-I can provide support only for devices that I own, because I need to be able to test changes, as I am a user of the BP myself.
-In theory, any device that has a HA entity should work, but some checks are device-specific.
-In this BP those devices have custom checks:
+I can only provide support for devices that I personally own, as I need to test changes myself.
+In theory, any device with a Home Assistant entity should work, but some checks are device-specific.
+This blueprint currently includes custom checks for:

-- Nanoleaf Blocks (streaming mode detection)
+- **Nanoleaf Blocks** – Streaming mode detection
-- Philips HUE lights (streaming mode detection)
+- **Philips Hue Lights** – Streaming mode detection

-## When will this be released?
+## 🚀 Release Plans

-I will release the Blueprint with proper versioning when I feel it doesn't get on my way for the type of automation I want to achieve.
+I will release this blueprint with proper versioning once it works seamlessly for my own automation needs.
+Until then, updates will be ongoing as I refine and expand its capabilities.